wieldlabs/.github/SECURITY.md

 To report a vulnerability, please follow these steps:

-1. **Email**: Send an email to gm@wield.xyz with the subject "Bug Bounty Submission".
+1. **Email**: Send an email to security@wield.xyz with the subject "Bug Bounty Submission".
 2. **Include**:
    - A detailed description of the vulnerability.
    - Steps to reproduce the vulnerability.